nabilfreeman/discoveryd-fix/README.md

 - Run `sh discoveryd.sh`

 # what the script does
+launchctl is used to disable discoveryd, and then instantly re-enable it.
+This effectively reboots it.

 `launchctl unload -w /System/Library/LaunchDaemons/com.apple.discoveryd.plist`

 `launchctl load -w /System/Library/LaunchDaemons/com.apple.discoveryd.plist`

+I added a system log to make sure that my scheduled cron job was running properly.
+You can remove this.

 `syslog -s -l 4 "[freeman] Just restarted discoveryd."`